 Apparent size of NGC 4250The following table reports NGC 4250 apparent angular size.
 The green area displayed on top of the DSS2 image of NGC 4250 is a visual representation of it.

 The image below is a photograph of NGC 4250 from the Digitized Sky Survey 2 (DSS2 - see the credits section) taken in the red channel.
 The area of sky represented in the image is 0.5x0.5 degrees (30x30 arcmins).

-NGC 4250 - Lenticular Galaxy is classified as Lenticular (S0-Aa) according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of NGC 4250 - Lenticular Galaxy in the Hubble de Vaucouleurs sequence.
+NGC 4250 - Lenticular Galaxy in Draco is classified as Lenticular (S0-Aa) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of NGC 4250 - Lenticular Galaxy in Draco in the Hubble de Vaucouleurs sequence.

 Celestial coordinates and finder chart of NGC 4250

 Celestial coordinates for the J2000 equinox of NGC 4250 are provided in the following table: